Community Development Policy and Practice (CSPP)

 Degree offered: M.A.

 The Carsey School of Public Policy’s public service graduate degrees offer a unique combination of academic rigor and real-life expertise to prepare you for a career with impact.
-Geared toward working professionals, our online M.A. in Community Development Policy and Practice (MCD) program will equip you for a myriad of careers and jobs while preparing you through real-world training and connecting you to community-based partners and practitioners.
+Geared toward working professionals, our online M.A. in Community Development Policy and Practice programs (MCD and Executive MCD) will equip you for a myriad of careers and jobs while preparing you through real-world training and connecting you to community-based partners and practitioners.
 You will learn the basics of community engagement and establish a foundation in sustainable and effective community development practices, all while learning to apply these skill sets across different sectors, including housing, finance, business development and more.

 Development Policy and Practice (DPP)